Nature School

 Class Format

 Classes will take place outdoors, in all seasons, rain or shine.
-We may spend time inside for specific activities when conditions are unsuitable for a full session of outdoor learning.
+We may spend time inside the Gateway Center for specific activities when conditions are unsuitable for a full session of outdoor learning.
 See the Frequently Asked Questions to learn more.

 Tuition

-Financial assistance is available through Three Rivers Rec Pass Plus program.
+Financial assistance is available through Three Rivers' Recreation Pass Plus program.

 Our Staff

 Nature School teaching staff have professional experience in both early childhood and environmental education.
-All staff are certified in CPR and First Aid and have completed a background check.
+All staff are certified in CPR and First Aid, and have passed a background check.

 Meet the Nature School Staff